wendlerc/mup-mlp/README.md

-# Implementation of muP for MLP
+# Implementation of muP for vanilla MLP

 A simple implementation of muP parametrization and adaptive learning rates based on:
 ```